Château Latour

 There are few – if indeed any – more evocative names to the drinker of Bordeaux than that of Château Latour.
 The merchants who drew up the 1855 classification of the wines of the Médoc may well have placed Lafite, later to be Château Lafite-Rothschild, at the very top of the four estates they ranked as first growths, but that hasn’t stopped legions of wine drinkers placing Latour at the top of their personal list of favourites.
 I would have to count myself among those who, on the whole (because no first growth can dominate in every single vintage) favour the wines of Château Latour over those from the other first growth châteaux.

-This profile, one of the most detailed on Winedoctor, sets out all I have learnt about Château Latour over many years of following its wines, and during my many recent visits.
+This profile, for many years one of the most detailed on Winedoctor, sets out all I have learnt about Château Latour over many years of following its wines, and during my recent visits over the past twenty years.
 I start, as always with my Bordeaux profiles, with a look back to the earliest hints of the estate’s genesis.